ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 The user then supplies the WPAT to the `ghga-connector` to upload files.
-The `ghga-connector` obtains Work Order Tokens (WOTs) automatically by providing the WPAT to the WPS, and then makes at least two calls for each file:
+The `ghga-connector` obtains Work Order Tokens (WOTs) automatically by providing the WPAT to the WPS, and then makes at least three calls for each file:
 1. A POST request to the UCS to create the `FileUpload`.
+   - This requires a `CreateFileWorkOrder` token.
 2. A GET request to the UCS to obtain a file part upload URL.
 This call is repeated for each file part.
+   - This requires an `UploadFileWorkOrder` token.
 3. A final PATCH request to the UCS to complete the file upload.

-The three requests to the UCS will require a valid WOT to succeed.

-There is an important difference here from the download path's usage of WOTs: during download, WOTs must carry the file ID being requested for download.
-For upload, file IDs are not used, and WOTs merely carry the Upload Context's uuid.
-This is because we want the upload process to not be too restrictive or prescriptive.
-This way, the user can upload the files they want without announcing them beforehand.
+   - This uses the same `UploadFileWorkOrder` token.

+There is an important difference here from the download path's usage of WOTs: during download, WOTs carry the file ID being requested for download and the user can only request WOTs for file IDs that the WPS *knows* are available to the user.
+For upload, the user first specifies the alias of the file they want to upload.
+They use that token to create the `FileUpload`, and then they receive a file ID as a UUID4.
+To request file upload part URLs from the UCS, they have to obtain a different token that carries the UUID4 rather than the alias.
+In both cases, the WPS is ignorant of whether a file alias or ID is genuine, aside from being a valid string or UUID4.
+It merely grants the user access to upload a file that has that name or identifier.
+This restricts what action can be performed and what content an action can be performed with, without making the actual user jump through too many hoops to upload files that might or might not be final.

 When the user has completed uploading all files, the user contacts the UOS to move the `UploadContext` to the `LOCKED` state, preventing further changes (Data Stewards can lock the context as well, if needed).
+This requires a `ChangeUploadContextWorkOrder` token with the `type` set to the target state.
 When the user is satisfied that all uploads are correct and complete, they ask a Data Steward to move the `UploadContext` to the `CLOSED` state.
-The Data Steward contacts the UOS to do this.
+Closing the `UploadContext` requires a token that is unavailable to users, and is only produced by the UOS when prompted by a verified Data Steward.
 Once `CLOSED`, only Data Steward can re-open the context.
 Claims for closed `UploadContexts` remain valid; the UCS is responsible for filtering activity based on state.

 In summary:
 - UOS:
   - The Data Steward role required to create `UploadContext`s and grant upload claims
-  - A valid WOT or the Data Steward role is required to change the state of an `UploadContext`
+  - A valid WOT is required to change the state of an `UploadContext`
     - Data Steward role required for all state changes except `OPEN` -> `LOCKED`
 - UCS:
-  - Upserting/Deleting `UploadContext` requires an internal service mesh token
-  - All file actions require a valid WOT
+  - All actions on `UploadContexts` and `FileUploads` require a valid WOT

 For more information on the HTTP API, see the endpoint definitions below.